cis-ncbj/app-service-api/Docs/_build/html/_sources/webapi.txt

     "chain" : ["Service1_ID1", "Service2_ID2"]

-The output of the requested jobs will be available in the working directory of the new jobi.
+The output of the requested jobs will be available in the working directory of the new job.
 Each one in its own subdirectory.
 Upon job completion they will be automatically removed.
 The subdirectory names can be accessed in the job script via "@@{CIS_CHAIN*}" keywords.
 Where "*" corresponds to the position in the "chain" list starting from 0.::